sambodino/minesweeper/README.md

 # minesweeper
 The infamous Minesweeper game that became familiar to the world on our personal computers - now, in JavaScript.

+## prework
+Babel is used in this project to transpile the ES6 JavaScript into "old" JavaScript syntax.

+`babel-cli` is then used to load the files in the command line.
+In order to do this, we need to run `npm run build`, which will create a `/lib` directory with our transpiled JavaScript files.

 ## gameplay
 To play Minesweeper, we will create instances of Game in the command line.

 *For example:*

-In the command line, navigate to the `lib` directory and run `node`.
+In the command line, navigate to the `/lib` directory and run `node`.

 Run `.load game.js` to load the contents of this file.